 You don’t need to buy expensive stuff: maybe you can achieve the same results with your regular mattress and some cheap garden beds mattresses to test it out.

-Also, don’t test it for the whole night the first time: just try lying in bed an hour or two, and feel if it makes a difference, before you spend the whole night.
+Also, don’t test it for the whole night the first time: just try lying in bed an hour or two, and feel if it makes a difference before you spend the entire night.

 Finally: remember you will be modifying the so-called natural curve of the spine, so make sure you have the right pillow(s).
 Do not create a second problem (watch for your neck) while trying to fix the first one.

 If it doesn’t work, it’s just too bad: do not insist, do not try to fight the pain.

-But if it does work, come back to this page, share it, and let us know.
+But if it does work, come back to this page, share it, and let us know..alignright

 What’s the best position to sleep for back pain

 In this video, Posturedoc gives a couple of tips for the best sleeping positions and shows us how to use pillows to keep a good posture in bed, and also how to get out of bed safely.

-The best position for staying in bed when you suffer from an herniated disc or lower back pain can be found by using a full body pillow, like the ones used by pregnant women when staying in bed.
+The best position for staying in bed when you suffer from a herniated disc or lower back pain can be found by using a full body pillow, like the ones used by pregnant women when staying in bed.

-I put part of the body pillow under my upper back/armpit/rib cage: this gives me good support to the shoulder and somehow, it takes away some of the pressure in the lower back and that is what I need to do for sleeping with an herniated disc.
+I put part of the body pillow under my upper back/armpit/rib cage: this gives me excellent support to the shoulder, and somehow, it takes away some of the pressure in the lower back, and that is what I need to do for sleeping with a herniated disc.

-If you’re going to buy a full body pillow, I recommend you get a good quality: if it gets flat after a few weeks, it’ll be useless and you’ll stop using it.
+If you’re going to buy a full body pillow, I recommend you get good quality: if it gets flat after a few weeks, it’ll be useless, and you’ll stop using it.

-If you don’t want to buy a body cushion, you can still try to figure something out with a couple of regular pillows and use them as a support for your shoulder / upper back.
+If you don’t want to buy a body cushion, you can still try to figure something out with a couple of regular pillows and use them as a very effective support for your shoulder / upper back.